Volunteers are the heart and soul of a club. Few Waka Ama clubs need paid staff, which means that the whole club is usually made up of volunteers.

 Volunteers who feel that they have made a worthwhile contribution to their club or organisation, have been appropriately rewarded and recognised, and feel respected are more likely to contribute to not only that club but the sport again.

-It is important that volunteers feel valued and part of the club – small things such as a free volunteer t-shirt, recognition of roles and responsibility, meals and refreshments provided and acknowledgement before and after events are just some of the ways to appreciate your volunteers.
+It is important that volunteers feel valued and part of the club – small things such as a free volunteer t-shirt, recognition of roles and responsibility, meals and refreshments provided and acknowledgment before and after events are just some of the ways to appreciate your volunteers.

 The Volunteer Coordinator’s role is to: